stephenisau/jobly/README.md

 - [ ] Refactor Class components with Hook components
 - [ ] Reconfigure file hierarchy
 - [ ] Add apply functionality

+## Additional Information

+This application is unifinished, but I would love to go back and reconfigure the application correctly.